hypo69/hypo/docs/gemini/consultant/ru/logger/exceptions.md

 class CustomException(Exception):
-    """
-    Base custom exception class.
+    """Base custom exception class.

-    This is the base class for all custom exceptions in the application.
-    It handles logging of the exception and provides a mechanism for dealing with the original exception if it exists.
+    This class handles logging and provides a mechanism for dealing with the original exception if available.

     :param message: The error message.
     :param e: The original exception (optional).
-    :param exc_info: Whether to log exception information (default is True).
+    :param exc_info: Whether to log full traceback (optional).
+Defaults to True.
     """

     def __init__(self, message: str, e: Optional[Exception] = None, exc_info: bool = True):
         """Initializes the CustomException with a message and an optional original exception.""" super().__init__(message)
         self.original_exception = e
         self.exc_info = exc_info
-        self._handle_exception()  # Corrected method name
+        self.handle_exception()

-    def _handle_exception(self):
+    def handle_exception(self):
         """Handles the exception by logging the error and original exception, if available.""" logger.error(f"Exception occurred: {self}")
         if self.original_exception:
             logger.debug(f"Original exception: {self.original_exception}")
+        # Add recovery logic, retries, or other handling as necessary.

 class FileNotFoundError(CustomException, IOError):
     """Exception raised when a file is not found."""